PayThePizzo/Predictive-Analysis-Notes/Theory/8 - COLINEARITY.md

 ## Diagnosing collinearity among pairs of predictor variables
 Linear relationships between pairs of variables are fairly easy to diagnose:
 * Few variables: we make the pairs plot of all the variables, and we see if any of them fall on a straight line, or close to one.
 Unless the number of variables is huge, this is by far the best method.
-* Lots of variables: If the number of variables is huge, look at the correlation matrix, and worry about any entry off the diagonal which is (nearly) $\plusmn 1$
+* Lots of variables: If the number of variables is huge, look at the correlation matrix, and worry about any entry off the diagonal which is (nearly) $\pm 1$

 Example from the car dataset
 ```r